BLBMS/api-ccminer/README.md

 "color_name": "Yellow", | This is the color of the device names as defined in your config.json.
 I recommend choosing shorter names due to the width of the output in tables.

 "color_ip": "Blue", | This is the color of the IP in the device table.

+Important: Changing colors and displaying tables is only possible in the screen version.
+The web version cannot be customized (yet).

 ## Add devices to list
 Edit the dev.list file to include the IPs and names of miners.
 Each line should include the miner's IP address and name, separated by a tab or space.
 You can optionally add a description.
 End the file with a blank line.